sanjaykt/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 19: January 21, 2017 Saturday

+**Today's Progress**:  Worked on Wikipedia Viewer app.
+Got the API call data display, but having trouble getting the page to refresh

+**Thoughts**  I need to understand HTML more fundamentally.
+I am having trouble understanding the codes

 ### Day 18: January 20, 2017 Friday

 **Today's Progress**:  Worked on FCC Wikipedia Viewer app.
 HTML and CSS files are done.
 Made a successful API call to Wikipedia.